genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/03_web-training-day3.md

 ### Adding filters to the Orders data grid

-The way we have been using ag-grid so far is encapsulating a Genesis datasource to have access to Data Server resources.
+The way we have been using grid-pro so far is encapsulating a Genesis datasource to have access to Data Server resources.
 This makes it easier to retrieve data without worrying about the connection, handling update events and so on.
-This is called [connected data](/web/web-components/grids/ag-grid/ag-grid-connected/).
+This is called [connected data](/web/web-components/grids/grid-pro/grid-pro-connected/).

-[Genesis datasource](/web/web-components/grids/ag-grid/ag-genesis-datasource/) offers some [attributes](/web/web-components/grids/ag-grid/ag-genesis-datasource/#attributes-and-props) to parametrise how to retrieve the data.
+[Genesis datasource](/web/web-components/grids/grid-pro/grid-pro-genesis-datasource/) offers some [attributes](/web/web-components/grids/grid-pro/grid-pro-genesis-datasource/#attributes-and-props) to parametrise how to retrieve the data.
 Some commonly used attributes are:

 - **`criteria: string`**: a Groovy expression to perform filters on the query server; these remain active for the life of the subscription.
 For example: Expr.dateIsBefore(TRADE_DATE,'20150518') or QUANTITY > 10000.